-2. Epson SureColor P400: Best Printer for Cardstock Invitations
+2. Epson SureColor P400: Best Printer for Invitations

 The Epson Surecolor P400 is one of the best printers in this list.
 It is a wide format photo printer for as Epson suggests, creative individuals.
 It can be used for art, DIY and photography projects.

-It comprises of an 8 color pigment ink set that has been optimized to give promising results when paired with dedicated channels for matte black and photo black inks with Unique Gloss Optimizer.
+It comprises of an eight-color pigment ink set that has been optimized to give promising results when paired with dedicated channels for matte black and photo black inks with Unique Gloss Optimizer.

 The Epson Surecolor produced vibrant archival prints on an impressive range of papers.
-It is certainly one of the best printer for cardstock invitations and photo printing.
+It is certainly one of the best printers for cardstock and printing on card.

 Here, watch this detailed video to get the gist about this amazing cardstock printer: